belousovjr/css-matcher/README.md

 ## Overview

-Modern browsers have removed `getMatchedCSSRules` from their APIs, making it difficult to introspect which CSS rules apply to a given element. `css-matcher` fills this gap by providing a simple interface to retrieve matched CSS rules for specific CSS properties.
+Modern browsers have removed `window.getMatchedCSSRules` from their APIs, making it difficult to introspect which CSS rules apply to a given element. `css-matcher` fills this gap by providing a simple interface to retrieve matched CSS rules for specific CSS properties.

 * **Lightweight**: No dependencies.
 * **Fast**: Parses only the specified properties.